|Absinthe Premier Fils 65%

 Rich, deep and haunting in the mouth with massive fruit edging

 seamlessly into mint.
 Then the sweet impression gives way to a

 gentle oiliness which in turn surrenders to a very dry palate.

 There are flashes of honey wax which adds to the overall

 With time in the glass a whole host of aromas accumulate.
-Hints of old
+Hints

-seems to hover there abouts most of the time.
+ginger and licorice seems to hover there abouts most of the time.

 Impossible to nail down a simple description as each sniff and

 sip delivers different characters.
 It definitely has no clear start

 or finish.
 It simply rolls on forever !